xinesoft/thinkinin-game/README.md

 # Thinkin'in

-My very first game, also my first time using python (I haven't used it again).
+My very first game (created in 2007), also my first time using python (I haven't used it again).

 It was developed using python2.4 and pygame.
 I had to port it to python3, but only a few changes were needed.